Lifehack: Simplify your Baggage Claiming at the Airport

 Author: Victor Celer

-Sometimes it's difficult to find your baggage in the claim area of the airport.
+Sometimes it's difficult to find your baggage in the claim area at the airport.
 This is especially common when the place is too crowded and your baggage doesn't look different from the others.
 There is a "geek" way to simplify this process by using a bluetooth beacon.
 Beacons are widely used nowadays.
 Chances are that you already own some beacons.
-So, there is no need to purchase an extra one for the purpose of baggage tracking.
+So, there is no need to purchase an extra one for the baggage tracking purpose.
 For example, most smartbands, electronic padlocks and similar devices can be used as well.
 In this article we'll explain how to use a beacon and your smartphone to find baggage easily.

-- The beacon must include a battery source.
+- The beacon must include an internal battery.
 Some beacons are USB-powered (no internal battery).
 They are not suitable for baggage tracking because they rely on an external power supply.
 So, make sure the beacon does include a battery.
 Because of low energy usage the battery can last several years.